WA Financial Counselling: Disaster Preparedness, Response and Recovery Framework

 With ongoing changes to its weather and climate, Australia is experiencing more heat extremes, increased droughts, longer fire seasons, and more intense cyclones that severely affect communities across the country.

-The Financial Counsellors Association of Western Australia (FCAWA) has engaged the Centre for Social Impact at The University of Western Australia to develop a Natural Disaster Financial Recovery Framework and evaluate a suite of supports for financial counsellors.
+The Financial Counsellors Association of Western Australia (FCAWA) has engaged the Centre for Social Impact at The University of Western Australia (CSI UWA) to develop and evaluated a disaster preparedness, response and recovery frameworks for financial counsellors in Western Australia.

 “Reducing disaster risk is critical to supporting communities and economies to be resilient when a shock occurs,” said Dr Mariana Atkins, Researcher at the Centre for Social Impact at The University of Western Australia.

-"Financial counselling is an identified key component of support needed to reduce risks and improve resilience of communities experiencing natural hazards.
+"Financial counselling is an identified key component of support needed to reduce risks and improve the resilience of communities experiencing natural hazards.
 However, when disasters strike there is often a lack of clear and coordinated response to support communities in their financial recovery journey.
-We are delighted to be undertaking this important work for FCAWA and look forward to engaging with key stakeholders to help make WA communities more resilient."
+We are delighted to have undertaken this important work for FCAWA to help make WA communities more disaster resilient."

 The Natural Disaster Financial Recovery Support Project